DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ### ChartAxisMaxValueExtension

-It is an extension that enables you to change the Chart's Y-axis maximum value.
+This extension enables you to change the Chart's Y-axis maximum value.

 Overview:
 - Adds a set of custom properties with [different types](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.CustomPropertyMetadata?v=20.1#js_devexpress_dashboard_model_custompropertymetadata_valuetype) (number, boolean, and string) for a specific dashboard item (Chart).